mshafat/allthrusmartphone.xyz/content/blog/learn/passive_income_financial_freedom.md

 > Just because it is passive, doesn't mean it is permanent

-So even passive income is truth this is not something we should think of...
-Dan challenges that you won't find the word "passive income" in the vocabulary of the billionaires I mentioned above...just watch some of their interviews online and try to find the word...
+So even passive income is true this is not something we should think of...
+Dan challenges that you won't find the word "passive income" in the vocabulary of the billionaires I mentioned above...just watch some of their interviews online and try to find that word...

-So in a nutshell passive income is also a myth as in reality nothing is passive.. nobody follows a passive leader... you can't achieve a good health in passive way... anything worthwile can't be done passively...you have to work at it..
+So in a nutshell passive income is also a myth as in reality nothing is passive.. nobody follows a passive leader... you can't achieve a good health in passive ways... anything worthwile can't be done passively...you have to work at it..

-Here's Dan's interesting question to all of us...
+Dan poses an interesting question to all of us...

 > If passive health doesn't work, passive sex doesn't work...how would passive income work?